yadvendranaveen/strato-mercata-opensource/README-demo-progress.md

 ## 5. OAuth & Dummy Server
 - Created a `dummy-oauth.js` Express server to mock the OpenID discovery endpoint for local/demo use.
 - Updated `.env` and config to point to the dummy OAuth server.
-- Addressed Docker networking by using `host.docker.internal` for OAuth discovery URL.
-- Added logic to payment-server to bypass OAuth if config is missing or disabled.

 ---